Penelope High School: Athletics

-The school and town were chronicled in the book "Where Dreams Die Hard" by Carlton Stowers, which follows the team for an entire season of football (after dropping the sport for 40 years, the school resumed play in 2000).
+The school and town were chronicled in the book "Where Dreams Die Hard" by Carlton Stowers, which follows the school football team for an entire season (after dropping the sport for 40 years, the school resumed play in 2000).
 In 2007, Penelope made the football playoffs for the first time in school history, though it lost in the first round.